 Cypriot thief tells tourist where to find son's stolen ashes

-PARALIMNI, Cyprus (AP) — Cypriot police have recovered the stolen ashes of a Swedish teenager after a man who said he accidentally stole the urn phoned the family in Sweden, offering a tearful apology, and gave directions for its retrieval, the youth's mother said Monday.
+PARALIMNI, Cyprus (AP) — Cypriot police have recovered the stolen ashes of a Swedish teenager after a man who said he accidentally stole the urn they were in phoned the family in Sweden, offering a tearful apology and directions to the missing container, the late teen's mother said Monday.

-It''s unclear whether the thief's remorse extended to him returning about 200 euros ($224) in cash that the bags also contained.
+It's unclear if the thief's remorse extended to returning about 200 euros ($224) in cash that the bags also contained.

-Bednarz, originally from Poland who has lived in Sweden for the last 13 years, said the man told her where the urn could be found.
-She then notified Cyprus police who tracked it down near a highway exit on the island's southern coast.
+Bednarz, who flew back to Sweden on Saturday, said the man told her where the urn could be found.
+She then notified Cyprus police, who tracked it down near a highway exit on the Mediterranean island's southern coast.

-The family had parked at Governor's Beach intending to scatter the ashes into the sea.
-Bednarz said the family had agreed a few years ago that they would like to dispose of a deceased family member's ashes on a beautiful stretch of beach.

 The theft came to light after Bednarz reached out to local Cypriot media to appeal for information about the urn's whereabouts.
 Her son died in an accident several months ago.

-Police have arrested three Cypriot nationals in connection with the theft, two men aged 33 and 43, and a woman aged 34.
+Police have arrested three Cypriot nationals in connection with the theft, two men ages 33 and 43, and a 34-year-old woman.

 Police said they received a tip implicating the woman and the 33-year-old man, while the other man is suspected of helping the other two evade arrest.